 Who’s responsible for a fence?
 Is it you or your neighbour ?

-Dispite what many people might tell you, there is in fact no general rule about you owning the fence on the left or the fence on the right as you look out onto your garden.
-The truth is that the property developer who built your house originally would have devided the land into plots and each plot would have had its own boundarys assigned.
-This is something you should be able to find on your conveyance deed or "transfer deed" under "the boundaries for which the buyer is reponsible."
+Despite what many people might tell you, there is in fact no general rule about you owning the fence on the left or the fence on the right as you look out onto your garden.
+The truth is that the property developer who built your house originally would have divided the land into plots and each plot would have had its own boundaries assigned.
+This is something you should be able to find on your conveyance deed or “transfer deed” under “the boundaries for which the buyer is responsible.”

 You can find more information about boundaries and your responsibilities at this link